Floating Contact Form Portlet

 Back The EU Deforestation Regulation—key implications for businesses

-Originally planned to come into force in December 2024, the EU Commission has proposed postponing the enforcement date for the EUDR by one year to ensure all stakeholders are prepared for effective implementation.
+Originally planned to come into force in December 2024, the EU Commission voted on postponing the enforcement date for the EUDR by one year to ensure all stakeholders are prepared for effective implementation.

-If approved by the EU Parliament, the regulation will apply to large businesses from 30 December 2025 and to small, medium, and microenterprises from 30 June 2026.
+This was subsequently approved by the EU Parliament, meaning that the regulation will apply to large businesses from 30 December 2025 and to small, medium, and microenterprises from 30 June 2026.

 What is the EU Deforestation Regulation?